buildkite/on-demand/agent-composer/README.md

 which auto-updates when the base image changes, though it is also possible to build your own.
 The source for this image is hosted on [GitHub](https://github.com/keithduncan/buildkite-sidecar).

+Adding the agent sidecar to your task definition can be handled by the [CloudFormation Macro](#buildkiteecstaskdefinition-cloudformation-macro).

 ## `iam-ssh-agent` Sidecar